dustinpfister/blog_posts/_posts/linux-raspberry-pi-os-change-bash-prompt.md

 ## 3 - Edit default ~/.bashrc file in Raspberry PI OS

 In the default .bashrc file found as /home/pi/.bashrc where pi is the user of interest, or ~/.bashrc if you prefer.
-In any case there should be a hidden ./bashrc file for the current user, and in this file there are a few lines of interest that should look something liek this:
+In any case there should be a hidden ./bashrc file for the current user, and in this file there are a few lines of interest that should look something like this:

 ```
 if [ "$color_prompt" = yes ]; then